qdot/vuepress-plugin-matomo/README.md

     * Name of the php file to call on the matomo server
 * enableLinkTracking (boolean, defaults to true, Optional)
     * Enable/disable link click tracking
-* requireConsent (boolean, defaults to false, Optional)
-    * Enable consent checking from user.
-Useful for GDPR compliance.
-* rememberConsent (boolean, defaults to false, Optional)
-    * Enable remembering of user's choice of consent via cookies.

 ## License